BHRother/spring-resttemplate-log/README.md

 # Spring Boot + Rest Template full logging

-This example shows how to log all the requests/responses from a RestTempalte call.
+This example shows how to log all the requests/responses from a Rest Template call.

 ## About the example